dreger/audaciousfox.net/_posts/2014-10-20-something-audacious.md

 ---
 title: Something Audacious
 date: 2014-10-20 12:51
-published: false
 ---
-For the longest time, I've wanted to break away from my site at kyledreger.com.
-This isn't because I don't like the site, I very much do.
-However, over time, I have felt that in order to grow the brand, I needed to break away from it being tied to my name.
-Now, there isn't anything wrog with using an eponomous named blog or website, certainly others have done so.
-But, for me, I feel akward whever I try to market the site, under my name.
-"Oh, you should go subscribe to kyledreger.com" **just doesn't** feel classy to me.
+For a while now, I have been wanting to stop writing at [kyledreger.com](http://kyledreger.com).

+Why?
+For the most readers, they come to my site, read my words, and (most of the time) closed the tab happy.
+But for me, there was a growing issue.

+It's awkward as hell to promote an eponymously [take out named]-named website.

+This website is something that I want to turn into a real thing.
+I love writing, and I think I do it pretty well.
+I'm not a seasoned journalist or essayist, but with practice[,] I believe I could be, and I know that it won't happen for me if everything I create online falls under the banner of my own name.

+And saying things like, "oh, you should go read kyle dreger dot com, I write things like the liberal arts and tech," was beginning to feel...just awkward.

+I don't mind my name in the byline, I quite like it there.
+However, I want this brand to grow beyond Kyle Dreger.
+I want to be the only author of my site, and I want to write until the day I die, but, I don't want the site to _be_ me.

+They say that the [two hardest things in Computer Science](http://martinfowler.com/bliki/TwoHardThings.html) are cache invalidation and naming things.
+The latter I know to be true.
+Picking a name for this site was incredibly difficult; I have a history of terrible name picking.
+And, with something like this, I wanted to find the perfect fit.

-So I wanted to do something different.
+I wanted it to be something different.
 Something bold.
-Something that I would admit is adventurous.
+Something adventurous.
 Something _audacious_.
 And why a fox?
-Because foxes are clever.
-Plus, the two together just sound cool.
+Because foxes are clever, and the juxtaposition of "fox" and "audacious" just looks cool.

-Now, meta-blogging is incredibly dull, so I'm not going to do that.
-However, I do want to lay out the expectations I have for this web column:
+Because this meta-blogging may seem dull, let's close out with a few final points:

-1. It will feature things that interest me, mostly at the intersection of art and technology.
+1. This is the web column I want to read.
+It will feature articles and musings at the intersection of art and technology.
-2. I have a deep interest in the growing field of electric vehicles.
-3. There will be memberships available, which you can use to support my writing.
+2. I want this site to be profitable, which won't take too much.
+However, goals are good, and I want to make enough to support the site's costs for a year _within_ a year.
+I'll do this in a way that I'll tell you about later.
+3. I love reader feedback, and I strongly encourage you to send me any of your thoughts (or counter arguments) with the [email on this page](/about).

-Simple enough for me.
+Simple and audacious.
+Thanks for reading.